-The information I have furnished on this form is complete and accurate and I understand and agree to all of the terms and conditions.
-I understand that any false statement may result in the sanctions outlined in my policy and administrative, civil, and criminal sanctions under 18 U.S.C.§§ 1006 and 1014, 7 U.S.C.§ 1506, 31 U.S.C.§§ 3729 and 3730 and other federal statutes.
+The information I have furnished on this form is complete and accurate and I understate of the terms and conditions.
+I understand that any false statement may result in the semu policy and administrative, civil, and criminal sanctions under 18 U.S.C.§§ 1006 are 1506, 31 U.S.C. §§ 3729 and 3730 and other federal statutes. anctions outlined in

 Insured's Signature: Date:

 Agent's Signature and Code: Date:

-AIP's Representative: Date:
+Date: